tastejs/todomvc-common/readme.md

 # todomvc-common

-> Bower component with some common utilities we use in every app
+> Common TodoMVC utilities used by our apps

 ## License